Carmen: Synopsis, Character Map

 All

 The bullfighters are here.
-Glowing eyes.
-Gorgeous embroidered costumes.
-Wield the spear and kill the bull.
+Bright eyes.
+Beautiful embroidered costumes.
+Swing your spear and kill the bull.

 Les voici !
 Voici la quadrille!